 Salinger’s Orchard, Brewster

 This orchard was established in 1901 and is still owned by the same family.
 It grows apples like Gala, McIntosh, and Ginger Gold, all of which are available pre-picked at the farm market.
 Pick a peck from the baskets, then grab a gallon of pure, sweet cider to go.

 Wilkens Fruit & Fir Farm, Yorktown

-Take a hayride to pick your own, visit the markets to buy cider, preserves, and more, but definitely stop by the bakery to watch them prepare (and then purchase and eat!) their delicious cider donuts.
-Check out the farm’s newest addition, the White Hill Vineyard and its Tasting & Tank Rooms.
+Take a hayride to pick your own apples, visit the markets to buy cider, preserves, and more, but definitely stop by the bakery to watch the team prepare its delicious cider donuts.
+Check out the farm’s newest addition, the White Hill Vineyard and its tasting and tank rooms.

 Pennings Farm, Warwick